crowdagger/crowbook/guide/config.md

   on the fields you can use.
 * `html.css` allow to set up a custom CSS file.
 You can also redefine the colours in a file and set it using `html.css.colours`.
+* `html.highlight.theme`: similar to `rendering.highlight.theme` but
+  only sets the theme for HTML output.

 #### Options for standalone HTML  ####